 In order to use ontologies with JAPE, one needs to load an ontology in GATE before loading the JAPE transducer.
 Once the ontology is known to the system, it can be set as the value for the optional ontology parameter for the JAPE grammar.
 Doing so alters slightly the way the matching occurs when the grammar is executed.
 If a transducer is ontology-aware (i.e. it has a value set for the 'ontology' parameter) it will treat all occurrences of the feature named class differently from the other features of annotations.
-The values for the feature class on any type of annotation will be considered to be the names of classes belonging the ontology and the matching between two values will not be based on simple equality but rather hierarchical compatibility.
-For example if the ontology contains a class named 'Politician', which is a sub class of the class 'Person', then a pattern of {Entity.class == 'Person'} will successfully match an annotation of type Entity with a feature class having the value 'Politician'.
-If the JAPE transducer were not ontology-aware, such a test would fail.
+The values for the feature class on any type of annotation will be considered as referring to classes in the ontology as follows: